-In Europe, St. Nick’s sidekick is incredibly scary with one mission — to punish naughty children.
+In Europe, St. Nick’s scary sidekick has one mission — to punish naughty children.

-Perchta: Nicknamed the “belly-slitter,” this benevolent figure morphed into a terrifying monster similar to Krampus, popular in Austria, Switzerland and southern regions of Germany.
-She is said to appear during the 12 Days of Christmas (also called Rauhnächte, from Dec.
+Perchta: Nicknamed the “belly-slitter,” this be-nevolent figure morphed into a terrifying monster similar to Krampus, and is popular in Austria, Swit-zerland and southern regions of Germany.
+She is said to appear during the 12 days of Christmas (also called Rauhnächte, Dec.
 24-Jan.
 5), sneaking into the bedrooms of naughty kids to slice open their bellies while they sleep and replace organs with sticks and stones.
 If you haven’t already fainted, then take part in one of the many fun runs in her honor, such as those in Salzburg and Tyrol, Austria.
-Or, join other Krampen, Perchten and creatures of the night at the large Rauhnächt festival, Jan.
-5, in the Bavarian town of Waldkirchen.
+Or, join other Krampen, Perchten and creatures of the night at the large Rauhnächt festival Jan.
+5 in the Bavarian town of Waldkirchen.

 Grýla: Considered one of the oldest figures of Icelandic folklore, this menacing ogress with an insatiable appetite for naughty tots was once used to scare kids to go to sleep (and surely have nightmares!).
 Today, her legend lives on as one who seeks out bad kids at Christmas for a tasty treat.

 Yule Cat: Another Icelandic monster and pet of Grýla is the Jólakottur, or Yule Cat, a ferocious feline who feasts on anyone not wearing new clothes at Christmas.
 As Iceland is known for its quality wool products, this tale promotes the long tradition that Icelanders complete the processing of the autumn wool before Yule.
 The tradition also promotes that children who finish their chores by Christmas Eve will receive new clothing for Christ-mas and stay safe from the Yule Cat.